 Lamborghini sets record sales in first 9 months, Urus emerges as winner again

-Lamborghini sets record sales in first 9 months, Urus emerges as winner again2 min read .
-Updated: 23 Oct 2021, 01:20 PM IST
+Lamborghini sets record sales in first 9 months, Urus emerges as winner again

 Lamborghini made deliveries of 6,902 units globally between January and September which is 23 per cent more compared to the same period in 2020.